chingu-voyages/v10-geckos-team-14/README.md

 #### Technical Motivation

-- To embrace the self-learning, we are motivated to adopt latest tech stacks to build a live project that solves solving real life problems.
+- To embrace the self-learning, we are motivated to adopt the latest tech stacks to build a live project that solves solving real-life problems.
-- Building a system that deals with loads of Database manipulations and management using NoSQL type database management system.
+- Building a system that deals with loads of Database manipulations and management using a NoSQL type database management system.

 ## Project Status